yellowbyte/Reverse-Engineering-Journal/contents/tools/IDA_Tips.md

 <p align='center'><sub><strong>expanded Functions Window</strong></sub></p>
 </div>

-* To hide API calls from displaying in the Functions Window, a programmer can dynamically resolve API functions
+* To hide API (dynamically-linked functions) calls from displaying in the Functions Window, a programmer can dynamically resolve API functions
   * __How To Find Dynamically Resolved APIs__: get the binary's function trace (e.g. hybrid-analysis, ltrace).
 If any of the APIs in the function trace is not in the Functions Window, then that API is dynamically resolved
   * __How To Find Where A Dynamically Resolved API Is Called__: in IDA's debugger view, the Module Windows allows you to place a breakpoint on any function in a loaded dynamically linked library.
 Use it to place a breakpoint on a dynamically resolved API and once execution breaks there, step back through the call stack to find where it's called from in user code
 <div align='center'>